 Governance encompasses the system by which an organisation is controlled and operates, and the mechanisms by which it, and its people, are held to account.
 Ethics, risk management, compliance and administration are all elements of governance (Governance Institute of Australia)

 Across the world there is an interdependency between health profession education and health care delivery systems.
 Both aspire to the same goal, that is, to serve the health care needs of patients, populations and society at large.
 Moreover, the ultimate goal of any health education system is to provide a workforce for the health care delivery system.
 However, despite this link, the two systems largely operate discretely (IOM, 2015, p.
-20).4 Too often, strategic and policy decisions within each system are made without adequate consultation and consideration of the impact they will have on the other, thus leading to poor alignment of priorities and ultimately, and the risk of costly and inferior outcomes for patients (Earnest and Brandt 2014)
+20).4 Too often, strategic and policy decisions within each system are made without adequate consultation and consideration of the impact they will have on the other, thus leading to poor alignment of priorities and ultimately, to costly and inferior outcomes for patients (Earnest and Brandt 2014)

-In Australia in recent years the health practitioner and higher education regulatory landscape has changed significantly with the establishment of the Australian Health Practitioner Regulatory Agency and the the Tertiary Education Quality and Standards Agency Higher Education Standards Framework (Australian Health Practitioner Regulatory Agency, Tertiary Education Quality and Standards Agency).
-The existence now of separate regulatory systems around health care and higher education has brought into sharp focus the different quality assurance paradigms in place (O’Keefe and Henderson 2012).
+In Australia in recent years the health practitioner and higher education regulatory landscape has changed significantly with the establishment of the Australian Health Practitioner Regulatory Agency (AHPRA) and the Tertiary Education Quality and Standards Agency (TEQSA).
+The existence of separate regulatory systems around health care and higher education has brought into sharp focus the different quality assurance paradigms in place (O’Keefe and Henderson 2012).
 For health profession students and recent graduates, the result can be limited alignment between the governance processes that drive student education and to which they are exposed at university, and the governance processes they must adhere to in the health workplace, where, even before graduation they spend significant periods of their tertiary program.
 This lack of alignment makes more complex the task of optimising quality and thus the ultimate achievement of desired health outcomes for the community.
 Navigation is made even more difficult by the organisational separation between ‘health’ and ‘education’ at all levels of governance structures and the reality that separate organisations generally deliver each.
 In environments with such system complexity, localised arrangements and alliances (geographical, convenience or other) can evolve as a means to ‘get things done’.

 The lack of a functional governance system to support and scaffold educational initiatives dooms many.
-This particularly the case with initiative associated with developing and implementing interprofessional education (IPE) within health profession curricula.
-The literature is brimming with examples of innovative and well-conceived IPE curriculum initiatives that sit alongside extensive catalogues of barriers and impediments to sustainable implementation (Olson & Bialocerkowski 2014, Nisbet et al. 2011, McKimm et al. 2010, Ho et al. 2008, Pecukonis et al. 2008, Hoffman & Redman-Bentley 2012, Kezar & Elrod 2012, Forte & Fowler 2009, Fook et al. 2013, Acquavita et al. 2014, Sunguya et al. 2014, Meleis 2016).
+This is particularly the case with initiatives associated with developing and implementing interprofessional education (IPE) within health profession curricula.
+The literature is brimming with examples of innovative and well-conceived IPE curriculum initiatives that sit alongside extensive catalogues of barriers and impediments to sustainable implementation (Olson and Bialocerkowski 2014, Nisbet et al 2011, McKimm et al 2010, Ho et al 2008, Pecukonis et al 2008, Hoffman and Redman-Bentley 2012, Kezar and Elrod 2012, Forte and Fowler 2009, Fook et al2013, Acquavita et al 2014, Sunguya et al 2014, Meleis 2016).
 The disappointment experienced by educators when, for example, an interprofessional curriculum initiative is not successfully sustained can be real.
 Where significant barriers to success relate to governance issues, these may not be readily appreciated by the local curriculum champions who can only assume that the problem lay with the educational initiative, or indeed, with them.